Japanese circle lens – A visual trick for anime cosplayers

 Circle lens #2: Geo Angel Brown

-I got this adorable pair from www.k-circlelens.net, and I can see why they are so popular.
-These are 14.5mm, slightly bigger but still pretty natural.
-I could probably estimate that 70% of YouTube videos on circle lenses talk about this brand, and it's because of how great they look.
-Obviously, if you are well aware of circle lenses you'd know when someone is wearing them, the uninitiated will realize there's something different; but I doubt they'll know what.
+I can see why these adorable circle lenses are so popular.
+They are 14.5mm, slightly bigger but still pretty natural.
+I could probably estimate that 70% of YouTube videos on circle lenses talk about this brand, and it’s because of how great they look.
+Obviously, if you are well aware of circle lenses you’d know when someone is wearing them, the uninitiated will realize there’s something different; but I doubt they’ll know what.
 They will only know that your eyes look attractively large and dep.
 If you want an introductory pair of circle lenses, go to this site and get these.

 Circle lens #3: EOS Max Pure Green

 This pair has an amazing design; I couldn’t see the pixilation at all.
 They are 14.5mm as well, but they look slightly bigger to me.
 I think this is where the pupil enlargement is most apparent, because I normally don’t go for colour lenses outside of brown.
 These would be amazing for cosplay.

 Circle lens #4: Geo Angel Gray and Green